-Kat Agres is an Assistant Professor at the Yong Siew Toh Conservatory of Music (YSTCM) at the National University of Singapore (NUS), and teaches classes at YSTCM, Yale-NUS, and the NUS YLL School of Medicine.
+Kat Agres is an Assistant Professor at the Yong Siew Toh Conservatory of Music (YSTCM) at the National University of Singapore (NUS), and founding Director of the NUS Centre for Music and Health.
+She teaches classes at YSTCM, Yale-NUS, and the NUS YLL School of Medicine.
 She was previously a Research Scientist III and founder of the Music Cognition group at the Institute of High Performance Computing, A*STAR.
 Kat received her PhD in Psychology (with a graduate minor in Cognitive Science) from Cornell University in 2013, and holds a bachelor's degree in Cognitive Psychology and Cello Performance from Carnegie Mellon University.
 Her postdoctoral research was conducted at Queen Mary University of London, in the areas of Music Cognition and Computational Creativity.
 She has received numerous grants to support her research, including Fellowships from the National Institute of Health (NIH) and the National Institute of Mental Health (NIMH) in the US, postdoctoral funding from the European Commission's Future and Emerging Technologies (FET) program, and grants from various funding agencies in Singapore.
-Kat's research explores a wide range of topics, including music technology for healthcare and well-being, music perception and cognition, computational modeling of learning and memory, statistical learning, automatic music generation and computational creativity.
+Kat's research explores a range of topics, including music interventions for health and well-being, music technology/medtech for health, music perception and cognition, computational modeling of learning and memory, automatic music generation and computational creativity.
 She has presented her work in over fifteen countries across four continents, and remains an active cellist in Singapore.

 Kat's NUS webpage may be found *here*.